 Not all products are shipped from China.
 Many products are also held and shipped directly from warehouses in Europe and the US.

-Many European countries are going into lockdown, including Italy and Spain, have since lifted restrictions.
+Many European countries that were in lockdowns such as Italy and Spain, have since lifted restrictions.
 However, there has been a wave of recent shutdowns that has caused some uncertainty that will likely result in a smaller workforce.
 This can cause an impact on shipping and warehouses.
 If you dropship products from warehouses outside of China, check with suppliers to see if orders can still be received and fulfilled.

-In the United States, the situation is also changing day to day.
-Travel restrictions were recently placed on people traveling from Europe to the United States, and at the time of publication, it was not clear what impact these restrictions would have on trade and cargo.
+In the United States, the situation is also changing from day to day.
+Travel restrictions were placed on people traveling from Europe to the United States, and at the time of publication, it was not clear what impact these restrictions would have on trade and cargo.
 With the impact of Covid-19, coupled with the upcoming holiday season and issues in postal concerns in the United States.
 You’re likely to see delays in shipping your products although they should still arrive to consumers.

 Do Packages Pose a Risk to Customers?